mosaicml/composer/composer/algorithms/ema/README.md

 For compatibility with other implementations, there is also an option to specify the value of `smoothing` directly.

 - `smoothing` - The coefficient representing the degree to which older observations are kept.
 The default (unspecified) value is `None`.
-Should only be used if `half_life` is not used.
+Should only be used if `half_life` is not used

 To use this, `half_life` should be set to `half_life=None`, and the value of smoothing given instead.
 This value is not modified when `update_interval` is changed, and so changes to `update_interval` when using `smoothing` will result in changes to the time scale of the average.